Spironolactone hyperkalemia symptoms

 • Limiting nuts, seeds, and legumes which are high in potassium

-See also Spironolactone cause weight loss
+See also Spironolactone blood pressure medication

 It is also important to read food labels carefully and be aware of hidden sources of potassium in processed foods.
 Working with a healthcare provider or dietitian to create a personalized meal plan can be beneficial for managing hyperkalemia through dietary changes.